webdriverio-community/node-geckodriver/README.md

 npm install -g geckodriver
 ```

 __Note:__ This installs a `geckodriver` shell script that runs the executable, but on Windows, [`selenium-webdriver`](https://www.npmjs.com/package/selenium-webdriver) looks for `geckodriver.exe`.
-To use a global installation of this package with [`selenium-webdriver`](https://www.npmjs.com/package/selenium-webdriver) on Windows, copy or link `geckodriver.exe` to a location on your `PATH` (such as the NPM bin directory) after installing this package:
+To use a global installation of this package with [`selenium-webdriver`](https://www.npmjs.com/package/selenium-webdriver) on Windows, copy or link `geckodriver.exe` to a location on your `PATH` (such as the npm bin directory) after installing this package:

 ```sh
 mklink %USERPROFILE%\AppData\Roaming\npm\geckodriver.exe %USERPROFILE%\AppData\Roaming\npm\node_modules\geckodriver\geckodriver.exe